nanoc/nanoc.app/content/docs/tutorial.md

     author: "John Doe"
     ---

-Modify the layout to show the value of the `author` attribute.
+Modify the layout to show the value of the <span class="attribute">author</span> attribute.
 Add the following snippet to the layout:

     #!html
     <% if @item[:author] %>